+- the income statement: technical account general business;

-- the income statement;
+- the income statement: non-technical account;

 - the statement of comprehensive income;

 - the statement of financial position;

 - the statement of cash flows; and

 - the related notes 1 to 14.

 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 "the Financial Reporting Standard applicable in the UK and Republic of Ireland", the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and the Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005).